The Phantom Tollbooth (film): Soundtrack

-Release and reception
+Reception

 The film was a box office flop.
 Charles Champlin of the Los Angeles Times wrote that the film "is a lively and warming enchantment with real appeal for the 7-plus age group—and the plusses run up well into adulthood."
 Stefan Kanfer, reviewing for Time, complimented the film's animation, but remarked the plot "bogs the film down.
 More than 20 characters are thrown at the audience in 90 minutes; children will barely be able to recognize them before they disappear forever."
 In conclusion, he stated "The youthful viewer and his parents should overlook Phantom Tollbooth's flaws and concentrate on the film's underlying moral.
 Discovery and delight do not come at the end of the trail, but along the way.
 The going is the goal."

 Time Out Paris wrote that the story has "too many lessons" but "some very nice ideas".
 TV Guide rated it three stars out of four and described it as "a charming film that combines some fairly sophisticated ideas [...] with cute and likable characters that are sure to grab a child's attention".
 Tom Hutchinson of the Radio Times rated it 4/5 stars and wrote that the film has "wonderful ideas", but they are "likely to be a bit above the heads of very young children".
 The review aggregator website Rotten Tomatoes reports that 100% of ten critics gave the film a positive review with an average rating of 7/10.

+Juster had no input into the adaptation and has expressed his hatred for the film in an interview: "It was a film I never liked.
+I don't think they did a good job on it.
+It's been around for a long time.
+It was well reviewed, which also made me angry."

-Remake
+Possible Remake

 In February 2010, director Gary Ross began development of a live-action remake of The Phantom Tollbooth for Warner Bros., the current owner of the film.
 Alex Tse wrote the first draft.
 As of August 2016, the remake has moved to TriStar Pictures, with Michael Vukadinovich writing the adaption.

-In December 2017, TriStar Pictures picked up the project and it was announced that Matt Shakman would direct its upcoming "live-action/hybrid" film adaptation of The Phantom Tollbooth with a screenplay by Michael Vukadinovich and Phil Johnston.
+In December 2017, TriStar Pictures picked up the project, and it was announced that Matt Shakman would direct its upcoming "live-action/hybrid" film adaptation of The Phantom Tollbooth with a screenplay by Michael Vukadinovich and Phil Johnston.
 In 2018, Carlos Saldanha replaced Shakman due to scheduling conflicts while Theodore Melfi replaced Vukadinovich and Johnston.

+As of 2025, there are currently no updates.